Which junior zinc stocks listed on the TSXV have seen the biggest share price gains year-to-date? INN lists the top five gainers here.

 In April, ZincX announced that its largest shareholder, Tongling Non-Ferrous Metals of China, had agreed to participate in the funding of drill work at Akie.
 An exploration program planned for 2021 will include three holes over approximately 2,000 meters of drilling.
 The goal is to acquire sample material for advanced metallurgical testing at Tongling’s laboratories in China.
 The testing will focus on enhancing zinc and lead recoveries for the production of high-grade concentrates.

 ZincX’s share price fell to a low of C$0.06 in March, but recovered along with the price of zinc in the final months of the year to reach to a year high of C$.16 on December 3.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Emerita Resources is a client of the Investing News Network.
+Editorial Disclosure: Emerita Resources, Fireweed Zinc and Rokmaster Resources are clients of the Investing News Network.
 This article is not paid-for content.